Adalina: Adaptive Linear Approximation for the Shapley Value and Beyond: Introduction

-To obtain a $\log\frac{1}{\delta}$ dependence rather than $\frac{1}{\delta}$ in the \qc, Hoeffding-type concentration techniques are typically applied, which in turn rely on independence among $\{\hat{\boldsymbol\phi}_{t}\}_{t=1}^{T}$.
-In this regime, we observe that minimizing the \mse does not translate into improved \qc, as it often introduces dependence among $\{\hat{\boldsymbol\phi}_{t}\}_{t=1}^{T}$.
+To obtain a $\log\frac{1}{\delta}$ dependence rather than $\frac{1}{\delta}$ in the \qc, Hoeffding-type concentration techniques are typically applied, which in turn rely on independence among $\{\hat{\boldsymbol\phi}_{t}\}_{t=1}^{T}$.\footnote{To our knowledge, this independence assumption may instead be relaxed using the concept of exchangeable pairs \citep{chatterjee2007stein,lester2014matrix}, but we did not notice any additional advantage in our context.} In this regime, we observe that minimizing the \mse does not translate into improved \qc, as it often introduces dependence among $\{\hat{\boldsymbol\phi}_{t}\}_{t=1}^{T}$.
 Surprisingly, to our knowledge, approximation algorithms designed by minimizing the \mse are not even theoretically equipped with clearly improved \mse, the difficulty of which may stem from the introduced convoluted dependence.
-Moreover, these algorithms come at the expense of using $\Theta(n^{2})$ space instead.
+Moreover, these randomized algorithms come at the expense of using $\Theta(n^{2})$ space instead.
 As such, it remains an open question:

 In the last two years, the \qcs for approximating semi-values have seen significant advances.
 Recently, \citet{li2024one} introduced the one-for-all (OFA) algorithm for approximating all semi-values and proved that it achieves a \qc of $O(\frac{n}{\epsilon^{2}}\log\frac{n}{\delta})$ for all commonly used semi-values, such as Beta Shapley values \cite{kwon2022beta}, which include the Shapley value, and weighted Banzhaf values \cite{li2023robust}, which include the Banzhaf value \citep{banzhaf1965weighted}.
 Then, \citet{chen2025a} established a provable framework for all the kernelSHAP variants \cite{lundberg2017unified,covert2021improving,musco2025provably} and demonstrated that, by modifying the sampling distribution, the \qc of unbiased kernelSHAP in approximating the Shapley value becomes $O(\frac{n}{\epsilon^{2}\delta})$.
 In particular, OFA consumes $\Theta(n^{2})$ space, while the other algorithm uses $\Theta(n)$ space.
 Then, a natural question arises: